Welcome to CKDF

 Equipment: Tournament kit, including, but not limited to, feder (steel preferred), HEMA fencing mask, HEMA-approved jacket, HEMA gloves, throat protection, arm and leg protection

-Students interested in martial systems not offered during regular class times may start study groups.
-Study groups are included in montly membership dues.
+These classes are included in monthly membership dues.
 Montante and Polearms classes are offered at off-site locations.
 Contact us for additional information.

 When: Tuesdays at 730p